alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 it is estimated that they lower the temperature in the area [around 0.5 C per decade (🇪🇸)](https://ciencia.nasa.gov/el-mar-de-invernaderos-de-almeria), because they reflect so much sunlight.
-Of course it is a local effect, but it shows how powerful reflecting sunlight can be.
+Of course it is just a local effect, but it shows how powerful reflecting sunlight can be.

+Can this model be extended?
 There have been recent trials of combining
 [solar panels with agriculture farms](https://www.fastcompany.com/90861486/agrivoltaics-crops-under-solar-panels-good-for-panels), with excellent results.